rutuja1302/PythonPrograms/README.md

 14. Count Vowels - Enter a string and the program counts the number of vowels in the text.
 15. The Age Calculator - This program will determine the age or interval between two dates.
 The calculated age will be displayed in years.
 16. Finding the percentage - The provided code stub will read in a dictionary containing key/value pairs of name:[marks] for a list of students.
 Print the average of the marks array for the student name provided, showing 2 places after the decimal.
+17. Lists Commands- Initialize your list and read in the value of n followed by n lines of commands where each command will be of the types(insert, print, remove,append, sort, pop, reverse).
+Iterate through each command in order and perform the corresponding operation on your list.